mathiasrichter/versioning/README.md

-# versioning
+# Versioning
-an exploration of how to version rdf graphs
+An exploration of how to version rdf graphs.